wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.4.0 - Released on 11 July 2024 =
+* New: Compatibility with the latest WP [6.5.5] and WC [9.0.2] Update.
+* New: Compatibility with Woocommerce Product Bundle Plugin.

 = 4.3.9 – Released on 17 May 2024 =
 * New: Compatibility with the latest WP [6.5.3] and WC [8.9.0] Update.